 Because you are targeting the same keywords that you identified in your research, you can gain great insight rather quickly as to how your website fills the need of those searching for your identified keywords.

 Also, the quality score that Google will assign each of your pages can give you valuable insight as to how Google might see that page’s relevance to a keyword in organic searches as well.
-A page with a higher quality score is more likely to be returned higher in results organically for a keyword than a page with a lower quality score.
+A page with a higher quality score and a higher AdWords click-through rate is more likely to be returned higher in results organically for a keyword than a page with a lower quality score.

 PPC campaigns can be an invaluable tool in optimizing the keywords that you want to target as well as the pages you are using to target them.